 The growth rate of most landscaping plants, including the Bald Cypress, are subject to changes in climate, planting procedures, watering schedules, and soil composition.
+In most cases, it has a medium to fast growth rate; between 13 and 25 inches of growth a year.
 Read more about the Bald Cypress and its preferred habitat in order to ensure the best growth rate.

 The Bald Cypress is adaptable, perhaps unsurprisingly.
 Deep in the swamp or lining city streets, the Bald Cypress grows to reach between 50 and 70 feet tall.
 The well-loved tree is resistant to rot, and its interior wood is sometimes called “wood eternal” since it resists decay.
 Soil is also not a concern for this Cypress, though it prefers well-drained acidic soils.